Over-parameterization and Adversarial Robustness in Neural Networks: An Overview and Empirical Analysis: Experiments

-The results in \autoref{fig:performance_autoattack} include all dataset-architecture configurations tested employing AutoAttack.
-The trends follow that of PGD from \autoref{sec: model_robustness}.
-From these performance plots, we can say that even though one could train a close-to-perfect model on the unperturbed test set using smaller networks since there isn't a significant decline in the benign data performance, over-parameterized models significantly help with the robustness.
-We also performed IoAF and observed no triggers for attack failures for any of the six indicators.
-These results provide reliability to the observed higher robustness of overparametrized networks.
+\paragraph{Evaluation of robustness with a standard benchmark} The results in \autoref{fig:performance_autoattack} include all dataset-architecture configurations tested employing AutoAttack.
+Results: \begin{itemize} \item Even though one could train a close-to-perfect model on the unperturbed test set using smaller networks since there isn't a significant decline in the benign data performance, over-parameterized models significantly help with the robustness. \item The trends obtained with AutoAttack follow that of PGD from \autoref{sec: model_robustness}; moreover, we have verified the affidability of the \autoref{sec: model_robustness} plots performing IoAF and we have observed no triggers for attack failures for any of the six indicators.
+These results verify that the analysis performed in this paper is conducted employing all the knowledge about the security of machine learning models available so far, providing reliability to the observed higher robustness of overparameterized networks. \end{itemize}

+\paragraph{Lipschitz Evaluation} For completeness, we conduct a further robustness analysis using the Lipschitz constant as a metric.
+Recall that the Lipschitz constant of a neural network is directly related to its robustness: the certifiable robustness radius is inversely proportional to the Lipschitz constant, with the top-2 output margin serving as the proportionality numerator~\cite{hein2017formal}.
+Consequently, a larger Lipschitz constant generally yields a smaller certifiable robustness radius, modulated by the margin between the top-2 output components.
+From a generalization perspective, \citet{bubeck2021universal} established that a large Lipschitz constant is necessary for interpolating below the noise level in the non-overparameterized regime, linking smoothness to generalization under overparameterization.

+To quantify this, we measure the Lipschitz constant of models across varying parameter counts with respect to the Euclidean norm.
+Given a composed model $f = f^{(L)} \circ \cdots \circ f^{(1)}$, we compute both an upper bound $C_u(f)$ and a lower bound estimate $C_l(f)$ of the Lipschitz constant.
+The upper bound exploits the sub-multiplicativity of the Lipschitz constant under composition:

+where the Lipschitz constant of convolutional layers is estimated via the singular value method of~\cite{sedghi2018singular}; residual layers of the form $f(x) = x + h(x)$ are bounded by $C_u(f) = 1 + C_u(h)$ via the triangle inequality; and for fully connected layers with weight matrix $W$, the Lipschitz constant equals the spectral norm $\|W\|_2$.
+Finally observe that \texttt{ReLU} activations are $1$-Lipschitz, being $\mathrm{Jac}(\texttt{ReLU})$ diagonal with only $0$ or $1$ values.

+For the lower bound, we exploit the fact that the Lipschitz constant equals the supremum of the spectral norm of the Jacobian over the input space.
+This quantity is lower-bounded by sampling points $x$ from a dataset $\mathcal{D}$ and augmenting with Gaussian perturbations $\varepsilon \sim \mathcal{N}(0, \sigma)$, yielding